peter-zhipeng-hua/scraping-ticketek/README.md

-The motivation comes from firstly, the possibility of getting the tickets for my partner and myself, who are Jay Chou's fans but haven't ever watched his live concerts; and secondly, the opportunity to learn and apply web scraping skills to solve an interesting real world problem
+The motivation comes from firstly, the possibility of getting the tickets for my partner and myself, who are Jay Chou's fans but haven't ever watched his live concerts; and secondly, the opportunity to learn and apply web scraping skills to solve an interesting real world problem.